 For every complaint you receive, there are approximately 26 customers who are unhappy with your company, but choose to say nothing.
 Those are the clients you will most likely lose if you don’t take proper action.

 Besides just losing clients and revenue, low customer satisfaction levels can also harm your brand’s image – especially if certain customer complaints go viral online.

-Luckily, customer satisfaction measurement tools can help you collect valuable feedback, so that you can make the changes and improvements your customer base is actually asking for – all to offer them a better experience and more pleasant customer journey.
+Luckily, customer satisfaction measurement tools can help you collect valuable customer feedback, so you can make the changes and improvements your customer base is actually asking for – all to offer them a better experience and more pleasant customer journey.

 For the sake of keeping things simple, we should mention that customer satisfaction metrics are generally also called CX metrics.

 What Does CX Mean?